pmukanova/HPImap/README.md

 Example Call: api.census.gov/data/2019/acs/acs5/profile?get=group(DP02)&for=us:1&key=YOUR_KEY_GOES_HERE

 ## Step4: Data Exploration
 Data Profiles contain broad social, economic, housing, and demographic information.
 The data are presented as population counts and percentages.
-There are over 1,000 variables in this dataset.
+There are over 1,000 variables in this dataset for each profile.

-The column names have id instead of names.
+Since the column names have id instead of names, I will need a refernce table to look up the meaning of ech column.

 Example: Variable DP02_0002PE, “Family households (families)”, represents the percent estimate for table DP02 row number 2.
 I extracted variables for each year from census API and plan to use it as a reference table.